Nicotine and anxiety. Why do you feel relaxed after smoking?

 To quit nicotine and decrease anxiety, you need to work on your mental addiction and the CBQ method helps you do that.

-To get started with the CBQ Method, get the foundational video of the CBQ Method.
+To get started with the CBQ Method, you can get the foundational video and PDF starter guide of the CBQ Method.